**Alt text:** A person typing on a laptop at a wooden table with glasses, a smartphone, a tablet, and a yellow mug nearby.

 A. Complex Buyer Journeys

-Today’s customers are more informed than ever, researching a lot before making a decision.
-This extended buyer vistas adds time to the cycle, especially if your business isn’t appropriate customers at the right moments.
+Today’s customers are more informed than ever, researching extensively before making a decision.
+This extended buyer vistas adds time to the cycle, especially if your business isn’t engaging customers at the right moments.

 B. Lack of Alignment Between Teams